microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Connect-Entra.md

 ## Description

-you must invoke Connect-Entra before any commands that access Microsoft Entra.
+You must invoke Connect-Entra before any commands that access Microsoft Entra.
 This cmdlet gets the access token using the Microsoft Authentication Library.

 ## Examples